Tight bounds on the maximum size of a set of permutations with bounded VC-dimension: Upper bounds

 \subsection{Fat formations in matrices}

-A sequence $S$ is an \emph{$\mathrm{AFF}_{r,s,k}(m)$-sequence}\footnote{ AFF is an abbreviation for \emph{almost-formation-free}.} if it contains no $(r,s)$-formation as a subsequence, can be decomposed into $m$ or fewer blocks and each symbol of the sequence appears at least $k$ times.
+A sequence $S$ is an \emph{$\AFF_{r,s,k}(m)$-sequence}\footnote{ AFF is an abbreviation for \emph{almost-formation-free}.} if it contains no $(r,s)$-formation as a subsequence, can be decomposed into $m$ or fewer blocks and each symbol of the sequence appears at least $k$ times.
+Let $\Pi'_{r,s,k}(m)$ be the maximum number of symbols in an $\AFF_{r,s,k}(m)$-sequence.